 Most people already have qualifying coverage through:

-California residents must enroll in qualified health insurance coverage for every month of the year or face a penalty when they file their income tax returns.
+If California residents don't have qualified health insurance coverage for every month of the year, they face a penalty when they file their income tax returns.

-California residents who are exempt3 from penalty assessments include:
+California residents who are exempt4 from penalty assessments include:

 To apply for an exemption, you can visit Covered California's website.

-If you’re an employer that offers a fully insured group health policy, your health insurance company should report health coverage information to California's Franchise Tax Board (FTB) by the March 31 filing deadline.
+If you're an employer who offers a fully insured group health policy, your health insurance company should report health coverage information to California's Franchise Tax Board by the March 31 filing deadline.
 Otherwise, they'll face a penalty.

 If your insurance carrier doesn't file the required information, or if you offer a self-insured health plan, you must report insurance information by March 31.
-This requirement is a result of the Individual Shared Responsibility Penalty, which the state government enacted alongside the healthcare mandate.
-According to the FTB4, not reporting can result in a penalty of $50 per individual with health coverage.
+This requirement is a result of the Individual Shared Responsibility Penalty, which the state government enacted alongside the health insurance mandate.

 Under the ACA's employer mandate, applicable large employers (ALEs), or those with 50 or more full-time equivalent employees (FTES), must offer MEC to at least 95% of their full-time workforce and their dependents.
 Coverage must meet minimum value (MV) and MEC and be affordable for the employee.
 Otherwise, they may be subject to the employer shared responsibility provision (ESRP) penalties.

-With an HRA, employers can reimburse employees tax-free for individual health plans and other qualified expenses.
-This solution for affordable coverage allows a company to know exactly what their max spend would be each month.
-It also provides a true health benefit to their employees, enabling them to meet the individual mandate for California and avoid a tax penalty.
+With an HRA, employers can reimburse their employees tax-free for more than 200 qualifying healthcare costs, including individual health insurance premium payments.
+This affordable coverage option allows you to set your own budget.
+It also helps your employees meet the individual mandate for California and avoid a tax penalty.

-California's individual mandate has a direct impact on residents of the state.
-Employees must have health insurance coverage, and employers must report on the coverage status of their employees.
-Understanding the implications of the individual mandate and taking appropriate action will ensure that you comply with the law and have access to the healthcare you need.
+The California individual mandate has a direct impact on residents of the state.
+Employees need health insurance coverage, and employers must report on the coverage status of their employees.
+Understanding the implications of the individual mandate and taking appropriate action will ensure that you comply with the state law and have access to the healthcare you need.

-The information in this article is provided for informational purposes and isn't legal advice.
-Always consult with a tax professional.
+This article is for informational purposes only.
+PeopleKeep by Remodel Health doesn’t provide tax or legal advice.
+Always consult with a tax professional for proper guidance.